by Texas Homesteader ~

-For instance I used to have a large cache of cleaners under my kitchen and bathroom sinks.
+Like most folks, I used to have a large cache of cleaners under my kitchen and bathroom sinks.

 I had toilet cleaners, glass cleaners and tile floor cleaners.
 It seems there were cleaners specially formulated for cleaning only one specific type of surface.

-I really never thought about it, just blindly picked up each one and put it in my shopping cart as I danced down the aisles dreaming of the gleaming clean home in my immediate future.
+I really never thought about it, just blindly picked up each one and put it in my shopping cart as I danced down the aisles dreaming of the sparkling clean home in my immediate future.

 Then reality set in… REALLY??!?
 A different cleaner for each individual surface?